 |

-The children study Tibetan reading and writing, debating, English, Hindi,
+The children study Tibetan reading and writing, debating, English,

-social studies, math, science, and the traditions and texts of Tibetan Buddhism
+math, science, and the traditions and texts of Tibetan Buddhism

 and the Drepung Gomang Monastery.
-One time general donations, periodic
+The summer program emphasizes Tibetan

 donations, and sponsorships of students and teachers are all much needed.
 Our